How do you make service pay?

 Moreover, aligning marketing, sales and service behind the common goal of better serving customers is a proven way of increasing advocacy and repeat business.

-Undoubtedly, the quality of service has become a brand differentiator and a key source of competitive advantage.
+Indeed, the quality of service has become a brand differentiator and a key source of competitive advantage.

-What’s more, the work of frontline service staff also plays a key role in improving and further developing products as well as generating leads for sales teams or even directly selling to customers.
+Moreover, the work of frontline service staff also plays a significant role in improving and further developing products.
+As well as generating leads for sales teams or even directly selling to customers.

-Which, in the final analysis, is why ensuring that service is a key element in the organisation’s sales and marketing strategy.
+This, in the final analysis, is why it is essential that service is fully integrated into your organisation’s sales and marketing strategy.

 And why companies that long viewed service as a cost of business have now discovered how to make service pay .